briem-bixly/chargebee-nebri-webhooks/README.md

 - subscription_events: for use with subscription events
 - transfer_events: for use with transfer events

 <strong>NOTE</strong>: if an endpoint is used for webhooks with a different event type, the webhook will fail and no object will be created.
+All endpoints check to see if an object already exists with the sent event id.
+If one already exists, the webhook is ignored.

 <h2>Models</h2>
 Models are named after events.
 Currently supported events: